 Oh, Cancun, one of the best places in the world!
 Where to even start!?
 With stunning beaches, lively nightlife, and endless seas of tourist traps!?
 Now that you’ve finally booked your vacation to Mexico, the next question on your mind is where to eat in Cancun.

-Well, fear not travelers!
-I have put together a list of my favorite places to eat in Cancun because this city deserves delicious food as much as it hosts a spring break full of booze.
+Well, fear not travelers and food lovers!
+On this special occasion, I have put together a list of my favorite places to eat in Cancun because this city deserves delicious food as much as it hosts a spring break full of booze.
 Even if you can’t get a table at these best restaurants in Cancun, remember to stop by their taco shack cousins!

 There are so many restaurants that it can be overwhelming when deciding where to eat in Cancun while you’re on vacation.

 I know; we’ve all been there.
 Do I want Mexican or Italian food?
 Is there a guidebook somewhere that lists all of the best restaurants in Cancun?
 Should I plan tasting menus for my entire trip?
 These are serious questions we ask ourselves, and now, thanks to this awesome article, we have answers!

 So you’ve decided to travel to Cancun?
 Take a look at this Walking Food Tour of Cancun with Eat Mexico.
 Or if you’re more into the sea, find out if renting a yacht is something that you want to do and experience.